thatonecodes/examtopics-downloader/README.md

 Each command line argument you can provide when running the program:

-  -c	Optionally include all the comment/discussion text -o string
+  -c	Optionally include all the comment/discussion text -exams
+    	Optionally show all the possible exams for your selected provider and exit -o string
     	Optional path of the file where the data will be outputted (default "examtopics_output.md") -p string